-EDITOR’S NOTE: Aldi sold this again in May of 2021 for $24.99, which was $5 more than in 2020.
+EDITOR’S NOTE: Aldi sold this again in June of 2022 and in May of 2021 for $24.99, which was $5 more than in 2020.
 Aldi also sold a mini version of this greenhouse in August of 2021, which you can read about here.

 We’re huge fans of Aldi’s gardening supplies.
 We’ve written plenty about Aldi’s gardening products, including raised beds, trellises, plant stands, live plants, hoses, nozzles, fairy garden kits, and more.
 Some of our favorite Aldi products are their greenhouses.
 We own both the Gardenline 4-Tier Greenhouse and the larger Gardenline Walk-In Greenhouse, and they’re useful for getting an earlier start on the growing season and protecting tender seedlings from pests.

 This spring, Aldi introduced a new type of greenhouse we’ve never seen them sell before: the Gardenline Drop-Over Greenhouse.

 The Gardenline Drop-Over Greenhouse (product code 90079) sold for $19.99 in April of 2020.
 That’s the same price as Aldi’s Gardenline 4-Tier Greenhouse that’s in stores at the same time, and it’s cheaper than Aldi’s Gardenline Walk-In Greenhouse that was in stores a few weeks ago for $34.99.
 All of Aldi’s greenhouses are ALDI Finds (Special Buys), which means they’re only in stores for a short time.
 If you miss them, you’ll have to wait until they return the following year.